 Turbine housing looked to be great, very nice machining and clean casting.
 However, the wastegate port under the actuator flapper is absolutely TINY in comparison to the flapper!
 This will certainly cause boost creep issues.

 I would advise to port this if you plan to run this turbo.

-Mounting hardware & brackets are all of high quality, arguably on par in quality with the OE Garrett ones.
+Mounting hardware & brackets are all of high quality, arguably on par in quality with the OE brand-name ones.

 It looks to be balanced due to the markings on the turbine wheel, compressor wheel and compressor nut.
 This indicates that the parts have both been individually balanced and then the whole CHRA balanced on a VSR machine.

 Since I have access to a VSR balancing machine, I decided to stick the core on.
 Usually a big killer of these turbos seems to be a lack of balance.
 However, since this unit looks to have been balanced I’m really hoping that it doesn’t shoot off the charts in the VSR.

 Surprisingly the unit was very well balanced.
 It “passed” on our Turbo Technics VSR and kept below the maximum amount of vibration up until 70.000rpm.
 Due to this turbo having such a large compressor wheel, 70.000rpm is sufficient in this test.
 However, as rotational speed increased so did the vibration of the unit during testing so it may be slightly over the acceptable amount at a given rpm such as 100.000.

 Parts & Quality

 Now I’ve had the unit on the VSR, I got to disassembling it and this is what I found: